fightfil/fightfil.github.io-src/content/pages/sea-songs.md

-*Sea Songs* is about an idyllic summer camp on a Maine island where aspiring writers, actors, and artists of all varieties can spend the summer learning from each other, building connections, and talking with some of the high flyers in each of their fields, all while enjoying top-notch hospitality.
+*Sea Songs* is about an idyllic summer camp on a Maine island where aspiring writers, actors, and artists of all varieties can spend the summer learning from each other, building connections, and talking with some of the high fliers in each of their fields, all while enjoying top-notch hospitality.
 Except, as is often true, when main character Rebekah Coombs is gifted a summer there, she discovers that the secretive program has many hidden truths.